aisyafatihah/AI-Project/AI/README.md

 This dataset consists of 865 of colour names.

 ![Coding](https://github.com/aisyafatihah/AI-Project/blob/main/AI/dataset.JPG)
-Figure 2 shows colour datasets.
+Figure 2 shows some parts of colour datasets.

 Our goal is to train machine to detect the colour in a picture.